magefile/mage/site/content/environment/_index.en.md

 ## MAGEFILE_CACHE

-Sets the directory where mage will store binaries compiled from magefiles.
+Sets the directory where mage will store binaries compiled from magefiles (default is $HOME/.magefile)

 ## MAGEFILE_GOCMD